Eligibility for the Regional Infrastructure Fund

 Align with regional priorities

-To be eligible for the RIF, applicants will need to outline how the proposal aligns with regional priorities.
-Current regional priorities are outlined below - these may change over time.
+To be eligible for the RIF, you will need to outline how the proposal aligns with your region's priorities.

 Northland / Te Tai Tokerau